SinghKaranbir/BiasAwareAgent/README.md

 ## About the Project

-BiasAwareAgent is an intelligent agent designed to assist users to retrieve least biased relevant information out of the corpus.
-Implemented using LangChain, LangGraph, ChromaDB, and OpenAI's GPT-4o, this project is based on the ReAct (Reasoning and Acting) Agent framework.
+This repository contains the implementation of Bias-Aware Agent, a novel AI-driven framework designed to enhance fairness in Agentic systems by detecting and mitigating bias in retrieved content.
+The agent integrates bias detection tools within an agentic framework, leveraging ReAct-based reasoning to dynamically assess and flag bias in retrieved knowledge.
+Implemented using LangChain, LangGraph, ChromaDB, and OpenAI's GPT-4o.

 ## Getting Started